tardate/LittleArduinoProjects/README.md

-# 311 Little Electronics and Arduino Projects
+# 312 Little Electronics and Arduino Projects
-> Latest addition:sparkles: [BoldportClub/Juice](./BoldportClub/Juice) - building the Boldport Juice battery replacement kit (Project #12).
+> Latest addition:sparkles: [TheMatrix/Firecracker](./BoldportClub/TheMatrix/Firecracker) - a firecracker simulacrum running on the BoldportClub Matrix.

 Just my collection of electronics projects, many involving an Arduino in one way or another.